-The Fund's Responsible Investment (RI) Policy reflects the Committee's current position.
-In addition to help formally frame the policies, the Fund has set a number of high-level beliefs that will sit over the more detailed policies, and will convey the Fund's overarching attitude to being a Responsible Investor.
+As a result of this review the Fund's long standing Responsible Investment (RI) Policy was updated to reflect current attitudes and thinking.
+In addition to help formally frame the policies, the Fund has set a number of high level beliefs that will sit over the more detailed policies, and will convey the Fund's overarching attitude to being a Responsible Investor.